Collegium Trilingue: 17th and 18th centuries

 The Latin chair remained vacant after 1768, and along with the university the Collegium Trilingue was suspended in 1797 during the period of unrest that followed the outbreak of the French Revolution in 1789.
-The buildings that constituted the college were sold, and also after the reinstatement of the university in 1834 the college was never revived.
+The buildings that constituted the college were sold, and after the reinstatement of the university in 1834 the college was never revived.

-In the early 20th century, the then-rector of the University of Louvain, Paulin Ladeuze, envisaged bringing the buildings of the former college under the possessions of the university and turn them into a center of humanist studies once again, but these attempts, which took place during the financially challenging period around the first World War, ultimately proved unsuccessful.
+In the early 20th century, the rector of the University of Louvain, Paulin Ladeuze, envisaged bringing the buildings of the former college into the possession of the university and turn them into a center of humanist studies once again, but these attempts, during the financially challenging period around the First World War, ultimately proved unsuccessful.

 The 1970s witnessed a second attempt at revival, which did not materialize either.

 During this later period, the buildings of the once-celebrated college served as a social house, printing establishment, ice factory and fish smokehouse, among other things.